-- 35. Manner and date of notification;

-- 36. Procedures for applications;

-- 37. Pre-application consultation;

-- 38. Information required;

-- 39. Application fees;

-- 40. Grounds for refusing to accept an application;

-- 41. Receipt of an application and commencement of the application process;

-- 42. Provision of additional information or documents;

-- 43. Withdrawal of an application or power of attorney;

-- 44. Public notice in accordance with other laws and integrated procedures;

-- 45. Publication of notices;

-- 46. Serving of notices;

-- 47. Contents of notices;

-- 48. Other methods of public notices;

-- 49. Requirements for petitions;

-- 50. Requirements for submission of comments;

-- 51. Intergovernmental participation process;

-- 52. Amendments before approval;

-- 53. Further public notice;

-- 54. Liability for cost of notice;

-- 55. Right of applicant to reply;

-- 56. Written assessment of application;

-- 57. Decision-making period;

-- 58. Failure to act within period;

-- 59. Powers to conduct routine inspections;

-- 60. Decisions on an application;

-- 61. Notification and coming into operation of a decision;

-- 62. Duties of an agent;

-- 63. Errors, omissions and liability;

-- 64. Exemptions to facilitate expedited procedures.
+APPLICATION PROCEDURES

+35. Manner and date of notification

+36. Procedures for applications

+37. Pre-application consultation

+- 38. Information required

+- Application fees

+- 40. Grounds for refusing to accept application

+- 41. Receipt of application and commencement of application process

+- 42. Provision of additional information or documents

+- 43. Withdrawal of application or power of attorney

+- 44. Public notice in accordance with other laws and integrated procedures

+- 45. Publication of notices

+- 46. Serving of notices

+- 47. Contents of notice

+- 48. Other methods of public notice

+- 49. Requirements for petitions

+- 50. Requirements for submission of comments

+- 51. Intergovernmental participation process

+- 52. Amendments before approval

+- 53. Further public notice

+- 54. Liability for cost of notice

+- 55. Right of applicant to reply

+- 56. Written assessment of application

+- 57. Decision-making period

+- 58. Failure to act within period

+- 59. Powers to conduct routine inspections

+- 60. Decisions on application

+- 61. Notification and coming into operation of decision

+- 62. Duties of agent

+- 63. Errors and omissions

+- 64. Exemptions to facilitate expedited procedures